Marek-Chalabis/Production_simulator/README.md

 ## Setup
 ### Modules 1(Database) +2(localhost)
+* <b>==NOTE</b> AWS+Heroku folder is not updated it will be when everything is checked.
+You can do it by yourself just follow the instructions for AWS
 * Run this pip install (run as administrator):

 	python -m pip install --upgrade pip